What is Employee Turnover?

-Employee turnover.
-By definition, employee turnover rate is the percentage of staff turnover over the average number of employees.
+Employee turnover rate is the percentage of staff turnover over the average number of employees.

-While employee turnover rate describes the behaviours of employees, in reality the employee turnover rate is more an indicator of a companies working condition than of the people.
+While employee turnover rates might describes the employee behaviour, in reality, the employee turnover rate is more an indicator of a company’s working condition than of the people.

-When working conditions are sub par, be it due to pay that is below market rates, little career development opportunities, employees not being taken cared for, or due to poor company culture, it will most likely be reflected in the staff turnover rate, as good talent opt to leave the company.
+When working conditions are sub-par, be it due to insufficient salaries, little to no career development opportunities, employees not being taken cared for, or poor company culture, the staff turnover rate is expected to be higher.

 A low employee turnover rate on the other hand is a good indicator of a strong company.
-Generally speaking across Asia Pacific, the highest expected turnover rate is around 46%, according to an article by Human Resources Director.
+Generally speaking across Asia Pacific, Human Resources Online reported that the average voluntary turnover rate stood at 11.1% as of 2021.

-This number may be higher for millennial, at around 50%, 40% for generation X’ers, and as low as 10% among baby boomers.
-So when looking at your company staff turnover rate, it’s important to take into consideration the context such as the demographic, age group, market and industry of which you’re looking at.
+This number may be higher for millennials, at around 50%, 40% for generation X’ers, and as low as 10% among baby boomers.
+So when looking at your company staff turnover rate, it’s important to take into consideration the context such as the demographic, age group, market and industry you’re looking at.

-According to the Missouri Business Net, it costs on average a third of the new hire’s annual salary to replace an employee.
-This is taking into account the cost for recruitment ads, time dedicated to the hiring process, and labour involved in training
+According to the Missouri Business Net, it costs on average a third of a new hire’s annual salary to replace an employee.
+These costs typically include recruitment ads, time dedicated to the hiring process, and labour involved in training

 Low workplace morale

 High employee turnover can also have a social impact.
-Seeing other leave can have a negative influence on those who are still with the company.
-Thanks to herding behaviours, high turnover rate can lead to the departure of staff who were originally on the fence, or at least of lowered motivation to work given the shaky nature of the workplace.
+Seeing others leave can have a negative influence on those who are still with the company.
+A high turnover rate can also lead to the departure of staff who were originally on the fence, or at least of lowered motivation to work given the shaky nature of the workplace.

 Suffer in quality

-For roles that deals heavily with other people there may be a greater impact on the departure of an employee, especially in the case where client relations is involved.
+For roles that deals heavily with other people there may be a greater impact on the departure of an employee, especially in the case where client relations are involved.

 Disruption in productivity

 This may be more evident in the loss of senior and experienced employees.
-A high staff turnover means a loss of deeply rooted company knowledge and insight.
-Not only is there a loss during the replacement process.
-However, the problem actually doesn’t resolve after a replacement is secured as there is time involved for them to get familiar with the work.
+However, the problem actually doesn’t resolve after a replacement is secured as there is time required for them to get familiar with the work environment.

 Across Asia Pacific, Singapore employees have the highest expected turnover rate according to Workday, with 46% likely to leave their jobs within a year.